-This course is a continuation of Basic Sciences for Forensics I and will cover such topics as principles of physics, entomology, microbiology, psychology, and anthropology relevant to forensics.
+This course is a continuation of Basic Sciences for Forensics I and will cover such topics as principles of biology, chemistry, genetics, psychology, and fire sciences relevant to forensics.

 Note: Please note that this course may not be used by B. Sc.
 Students to satisfy the requirement of a science elective under regulations 3.e., 6.e., 10.c., and 12.b. for B.Sc. degrees.